Person holding a dark, glittery frying pan in front of their face, partially covering it.

 MOTHER-DAUGHTER COLLABORATION

-Photograph by Ibarionex Perello
+Photograph by Tony Pinto

 For the past five years, I have been working/collaborating with my daughter, Alexi.
 She has gravitated towards art since the moment she could hold a pencil.
 Now as an adult, it is a joy to have this special time in our lives to work together, make art and live out our dreams.